JonBrommer/Variances-from-Random-Regression/README.md

 phi - the covariate which *must* be scaled in the same way as in the analysis.
 Note that your software may internally scale this.
 AsReml will have the minimal value of the covariate as -1 and the mean of the set of observed covariate values as 0.
 Thus, if your covariate has values 0, 1, 2 (each of which may occur different times in your data); AsReml will scale these to -1, 0, 1.
 Again, other softare will do this differently.
 R, for example, does not change the scaling.

-vvp - either the vvp matrix itself (Hessian) or an AsReml file and a vector indicating the position of the relevant vvp elements.
+vvp - either the vvp matrix itself (Hessian) or an AsReml file in which case needed is also a vector "positions" indicating the position of the relevant vvp elements.
 The vvp matrix denotes the variances (in diagonal) and covariances associated with the estimated Random Regression covariance matrix.

 positions - AsReml will generate a ".vvp" file.
 AsReml counts all estimated covariances in the order as reported in the ".asr" file.
 For example, the Random Regression variance in intercept, covariance between intercept and slope and variance in slope are the 3rd, 4th and 5th covariances reported, respectively.
 In that case, the relevant part of the vvp matrix concerns these positions.
 You can either extract these manually from the vvp file (example 1 below), or pass the whole file to calc.varRR and specify the positions (example 2 below).